-Having best character means he should be brave, generous and kind hearted.
+Having the best character means he should be brave, generous, and kind-hearted.
 The worst thing a sister could do is marrying a selfish person who doesn’t pay until you take a pinch of his blood.
 Your life will become horrible like this.
 That is why when one of the female companions came to the Prophet (PBUH), so the Prophet (PBUH) could advise her whom to marry; the Prophet (PBUH) forbade her to marry the selfish person.

 Another important thing in character is tolerance.
 Never marry someone who is impulsive and gets angry quickly and then regrets later on.

 Choose a Strong and Honest Man

 O my father!
 Hire him!
 Verily, the best of men for you to hire is the strong, the trustworthy.